reedhedges/AriaCoda/README.md

   to override a method, the use of the "override" specifier is encouraged;
   the C++ compiler should then warn if the base class method is not virtual.
 * Many small fixes and changes to improve optimization and conformance/correctness.
+Due to code removal, various optimizations in the source code, and compilation optimizations turned on by default, the AriaCoda shared library should be smaller, and a bit more efficient.
-This may have introduced bugs or changes in behavior, please report any problems on github issues.
+  This may have introduced bugs or changes in behavior however, please report any problems on github issues.

 Several other changes are planned that will not be compatible with prior Aria